geraldmc/geraldmc.github.io/_posts/2016-07-12-docker-mac.md

 ### Returning to orbit

-Assuming that you've downloaded and installed Docker, here's an easy way to get landsat-util running locally on your machine.
+Assuming that you've downloaded and installed Docker, here's an easy way to get landsat-util running locally.

 {% highlight python %}
 >> docker pull developmentseed/landsat-util
 {% endhighlight %}

+Test to see that our Docker image executes as expected.
+The following should print out landsat-util's help menu.

 {% highlight python %}
 >> docker run -it